totalspectrum/spin2cpp/doc/basic.md

 Because Spin has similar comment structures to BASIC, the flexspin compiler front end is generally a good choice for BASIC development.

+### See also

+Please see also the general compiler features documentation ("general.pdf" or "general.md") which describes common features of the compiler and of the other languages supported by the compiler.

 ## Preprocessor

 flexspin has a pre-processor that understands basic directives like `#include`, `#define`, and`#ifdef / #ifndef / #else / #endif`.